 That is why it is so important that managers prepare a good induction programme for their new employees.
 This should cover every aspect of their role that they need to know, but cannot do without training or guidance.
 As such, it can include anything from making sure they understand how to use the phone system to providing training on any software systems they need to use.

-If you fail to do this you will not only impede the new employee’s effectiveness in their role, but also give them a greater sense of being an outsider: someone who doesn’t know what the rest of the team knows and who isn’t being helped so they can get there.
+To help new employee know what to expect, it's a good idea to highlight what's going to be happening and when; think about hour 1, day 1, week 1.
+If you do this you will not only impede the new employee's effectiveness in their role, but also give them a greater sense of being an outsider: someone who doesn't know what the rest of the team knows and who isn't being helped so they can get there.
 That is pretty much the opposite of engagement!

 2. Make them feel part of the team